-Although we are influenced by these luminaries and their approaches, thinking about and planning for the future, like many things, is not a concept exclusive to western civilisation.
+Although we are influenced by these luminaries and their approaches, thinking about and planning for the future, like many things, is not an exclusively western concept or practice.

 The Māori principle of Kaitiakitanga is that of guardianship of one’s environment, creating action in the present, honouring ancestors of the past, for the benefit of future generations (to paraphrase Te Aroha Grace).
 In this way, strategy and action are viewed as intergenerational, are systems-oriented and more closely resemble strategic foresight than the three-year, corporate strategic plans we are used to seeing.

-By acknowledging and understanding a range of different perspectives and world-views, we can develop cultural empathy, and be more intentional in creating equitable and inclusive futures, whilst building a stronger foresight practice in the process - ideas which we will explore in subsequent posts.
+By acknowledging and understanding a range of different perspectives and world-views, we can develop cultural empathy, and be more intentional in creating equitable and inclusive futures.
+We can also build stronger, more resilient foresight and design practices in the process - ideas which we will explore in subsequent posts.

 Please give us a like or share in your social channels.
 If you are interested about finding our more about strategic foresight and experiential futures, check out our introductory workshop.